Skip to content

 ):

-"""Initialize the server with a FastAPI app (optional) and a GraphRegistry instance (optional).
+"""Initialize the server with a FastAPI app and a populated graph registry.

 Args: